-After a short ferry ride we’ll board the Caferoglu 7, our private 130' motor yacht, built in the traditional Turkish Gulet style, and our home for our island explorations.
+After breakfast this morning, we’ll start our yachting adventure in the port of Kos, where we'll have a short ferry across the bay to board the Caferoglu 7, our private 130' motor yacht, built in the traditional Turkish Gulet style, and our home for our island explorations.
 It features 11 private air-conditioned cabins, each with its own modern bathroom.
 This is the true way to experience life in the Greek Islands!
 There are great amenities, also...two topside decks provide a salon, bar, and ample room for sunbathing and relaxing while we watch the island scenery drift by.

 We're free to go ashore after dinner to wander and discover a local Greek taverna for drinks and relaxing.
-After hanging with the locals, we can head back to our comfortable private cabins on our yacht.
+After hanging with the locals in the town square, we can head back to our comfortable private cabins on our yacht.
 A late-night aperitif is best enjoyed while lying on deck and watching the Mediterranean star display.

 Tilos is an island totally off the beaten track, with a rough, mountainous and verdant landscape, but very few people, only about 500 permanent residents.
 The hills and plains are home to four hundred species of flowers and herb, and are inhabited by numerous species of rare birds like Bonelli’s eagle, hawks, nightingales, goldfinches, herons, and bee-eaters.
 It has tiny picturesque villages and charming beaches.
 This is the place where the last elephants of Europe lived: The 4-5 foot tall dwarf-elephants appeared in the island 45,000 years ago and disappeared only 4,000 years ago!